Soft Contact Lenses – Lens Selection, Paperwork, and Handling Practice Test

 1 / 20

-With a constant diameter, a tighter fit yields sagittal height
+With a constant base curve and a larger diameter, the sagittal height is

 Smaller